RMiftakhov/P2ContinuousControlProject-DRLND/Report.md

 # Report

+The report is based on materials from Udacity Deep Reinforcement Learning Nanodegree Program.

 ## Learning Algorithm

 Because the project requires to handle a continuous action space, then policy gradient methods is a natural choice for the agent training.